Get to Know Kelly, Relational Therapist at Formation Therapies

 Early beginnings in Relational Therapy

 At age 12, I believed with all my heart that I’d grow up to be an archaeologist.
 While I don’t necessarily subscribe to the ‘getting to the core of everything’ model of therapy, I do hope that the conversations I have with folks are always on the lookout for your deepest values, buried strengths, and hidden and liberating identities.
+Maybe I found a roundabout way to archaeology in relational ways?!

 Enhancing Therapeutic Work